This add-on is operated by Stackhero

 - Local setup

-- Connect to MariaDB from your favorite language
+- Connect MariaDB with your favorite language

-- Connect to MariaDB from PHP
+- Connect MariaDB with PHP

-- Connect from Laravel to MariaDB
+- Connect MariaDB with Wordpress

-- Connect from Node.js/NestJS/TypeORM to MariaDB
+- Connect MariaDB with Java/Spring

 - Connect to Stackhero dashboard